 That pretty much sums it up.

-Here are the stanzas that make up Abriya RAKU’s dinner sonnet (sorry for dark photos, as usual the restaurant doesn’t cater to photos):
+Here are the stanzas that made up Abriya RAKU’s dinner sonnet (sorry for the dark photos, as usual, the restaurant doesn’t cater to photos):

 We started with amberjack sashimi one of the selections from the daily specials menu.
-Japanesese amberjack is in the yellowtail family and is also known as hamachi.
+Japanese amberjack is in the yellowtail family and is also known as hamachi.